MediaBrowser/Emby/README.md

 ## Notice

-Please note, this repository is no longer maintained as Emby is no longer an open source project, please see https://emby.media/ for further updates.
+Please note, the source code is no longer maintained as Emby is no longer an open source project, and is kept for historical reasons, please see https://emby.media/ or the [releases](https://github.com/MediaBrowser/Emby/Releases) page for further updates.

 Emby Server is a personal media server with apps on just about every device.